General & Course Participant FAQ

 How can I receive information on a conference or program?

-Visit the “Programs & Activitites” section on our homepage.
-Our courses are listed by the following categories: Conferences & Meetings, Regularly Scheduled Series and Self Study Activities.
-A mailing list sign up form is also on the homepage of our website.
-You can call us at 352-733-0064 or email us at email@example.com to be mailed information.
+Visit the “Live Events” or “Online Courses” sections on our homepage.
+There, you can find Upcoming Conferences and Meetings, Regularly Scheduled Series, and Online CME Courses.
+You can call us at 352-733-0064 or email us at firstname.lastname@example.org to be mailed information.

 Do you have a mailing list I can join to find out about upcoming CME courses?